 INFERTILITY & PREGNANCY

-Studies have noted a link between B12 deficiency and abnormal estrogenic levels that may interfere with implantation of the fertilized egg.
-Dr. Michael Bennett describes a connection linking B12 deficiency with not only a failure to get pregnant but also a failure to successfully carry a baby full-term as lack of this vitamin can lead to neural tube defects in pregnancy.
+Studies have noted a link between B12 deficiency and abnormal oestrogenic levels that may interfere with implantation of the fertilized egg.
+Dr Michael Bennett describes a connection linking B12 deficiency with not only a failure to get pregnant but also a failure to successfully carry a baby full-term as lack of this vitamin can lead to neural tube defects in pregnancy.
 Pregnancy can drastically worsen a pre-existing B12 deficiency because B12 is transferred to the growing foetus throughout pregnancy.
-Maternal B12 deficiency may also increase child’s risk of type-2 diabetes.
+Maternal B12 deficiency may also increase a child’s risk of type-2 diabetes.

-Pregnant women that are on vegan diet are recommended to take B12 supplements but since about 40% of those who regularly consume meat products and dairy are deficient in this vitamin it is wise for all pregnant women (regardless of diet) to take B12 supplements (especially the sublingual methylcobalamin).
+Pregnant women that are on a vegan diet are recommended to take B12 supplements but since about 40% of those who regularly consume meat products and dairy are deficient in this vitamin it is wise for all pregnant women (regardless of diet) to take B12 supplements (especially the sublingual methylcobalamin).

 DEFICIENCY FACTORS RELATED TO AGE

 Because the chemical structure of cobalamin (B12) is extremely complex its proper absorption from animal foods in our body depends on many factors.
 Proper stomach acidity is required for this vitamin to be properly absorbed later in the intestine.
 Antacid drugs, therefore, by reducing gastric acid production cause decrease of vitamin B12 absorption leading to its deficiency.
 Another factor which may lead to the same problem is age as the older we get the less stomach acid we make.